intel/inference-model-manager/docs/exampleinstallation.md

 ### 6. Choose storage provider
 For storing AI models you can choose any S3 compatible provider.
-If you already have MinIo/S3 or other component, Management Api installation guide will show you how to integrate it with our pltform.
-If not, command below show how to deploy example MinIo component.
+If you already have Minio/S3 or other component, Management Api installation guide will show you how to integrate it with our pltform.
+If not, commands below show how to deploy example Minio component.

 ```
 cd inference-model-manager/helm-deployment/minio-subchart/